Armastardo/EC-Pro-2/README.md

 The production can be found in the [Production folder](/Production).

-In there you'll find the main PCB files and the JIS and HHKB plates.

 As usual the `*.zip` files are the gerber files, `BOM-*.csv` are the BOM (Bill Of Material) files and `POS-*.csv` are the POS/CPL (Footprint POSition/Component Placement List) files.

 ## Mainboard